vladsadovsky/Outlook2OneNote/README.md

 ## 🚀 Features

-- Adds a ribbon button to Outlook Web/Desktop
+- Adds a ribbon button to
 - Lets users choose a OneNote notebook via Microsoft Graph
 - Creates a section and adds one page per email in the selected thread